Picayune Strand State Forest: Recreation

 Picayune Strand State Forest offers many recreational opportunities.
 A 22 mi equestrian trail winds across the Belle Meade Tract from Miller Boulevard to Benfield Road.
 All horses in the Forest must have current negative Coggins Test results, proof of which is to be carried by each rider.
 A primitive equestrian campground equipped with paddocks is located next to the Field Office and trailhead, and an additional oak-shaded primitive campsite is located near the middle of the trail.

-In addition, the four-mile Sabal Palm Trail is open to hikers and cyclists and can be easily accessed from Sabal Palm Road.
+The four-mile Sabal Palm Trail is open to hikers and cyclists and can be easily accessed from Sabal Palm Road.
 The Sabal Palm Trail is part of the Great Florida Birding Trail.
 Trails are typically flooded during the wet season.
 Off-highway vehicles such as all-terrain vehicles (ATVs), off-highway motorcycles and swamp buggies are prohibited.

 All Forest visitors are required to pay a $2.00 day-use fee.
 Fees are paid using supplied envelopes at iron ranger stations located throughout the Forest.